Now that we've hopefully established a base for what we're talking about when we talk about "Story Circle," let's dive down into some examples.

 And there you have it!
 A perfect Story Circle that examines and changes the character of John Watson, turning him into the character we'll want to watch for the rest of the series!
 And like any good Story Circle for a main character, it goes from the start to the end of the story.
 But notice we barely mentioned the murder... in a crime show?
 That's because the murder plot is incidental to Watson's character arc: as it should be!
 The murder plot is more to do with Sherlock's arc, a Story Circle that revolves around plot, but not around change: as any good Flat Character's should!
 But we'll get to that another day. :)

 Like this and what more of it?
-I teach interactive online classes over Zoom, three-four time a year for 10 weeks.
+I teach interactive online classes over Zoom, three-four times a year for 10 weeks.
 Take your writing to the next level!
 Click the link for more information or to contact me.